Home

 • Typical Toyota Hybrid battery replacement cost: £3,000 - £9,000

-Toyota popularised the hybrid with the Prius, and they have been in production for nearly 22 years, with over 86,000 of them sold in the UK alone.
-Because of this, there are quite a few options for replacing the battery.
+Toyota popularised the hybrid with the Prius, which has been in production for nearly 22 years.
+Over 86,000 of them are sold in the UK alone.
+Because of this, there are quite a few battery replacement options.

 In terms of cost, the hybrid Prius’ battery is one of the cheapest to replace, with many companies offering replacement services at reasonable prices with guarantees.
 The main factor affecting the cost is the age of the car.

-Second-generation* cars are much easier to work on due to the availability of parts and knowledge, but with many manufacturers aiming to keep maintenance work to themselves, both for safety and profit, the more modern cars are more difficult and expensive to repair.
+Second-generation* cars are much easier to work on due to the availability of parts and knowledge.
+Still, with many manufacturers aiming to keep maintenance work to themselves for safety and profit, the more modern cars are more difficult and expensive to repair.

-*The second generation Prius was the first model to be sold in the UK, with the first being exclusive to Japan.
+*The second-generation Prius was the first model to be sold in the UK, while the first was exclusive to Japan.

 Lexus Hybrid Car